ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 - `[Andrea](https://osu.ppy.sh/u/33599 "Andrea")`
 - `[Mashley](https://osu.ppy.sh/u/41481 "Mashley")`

-Unfortunately, osu! does not provide an easy, straight-forward way to get the user's id number.
+Unfortunately, osu! does not provide an easy, straightforward way to get the user's id number.
 Here are some ways you can get it:

 1. Go to the user's page using the username search.